 Finally, If you’re like me, you always have a few bags of green beans or peas and carrots for side dishes or stews – or in this case, Easy Gluten Free Pot Pie in a Skillet!
-I always make sure to stock up on frozen vegetables when they’re on sale at Kroger.
+I always make sure to stock up on frozen vegetables when they’re on sale.

 If you prefer making brown gravy from scratch for this Easy Gluten Free Pot Pie in a Skillet that’s perfectly A-OK.
 If you’re not gluten free, use your favorite (not gluten free) brown gravy mix.